-Liquidity-As of December 31, 2023 and 2022, the Foundation had \$53,533 and \$50,266 respectively, of financial assets available within one year to meet its cash needs to cover grants and administrative expenses.
-These assets include cash and cash equivalents of \$242 and \$1,430, short-term investments of \$53,258 and \$48,712 and other assets of \$33 and \$124, as of December 31, 2023 and 2022, respectively.
+Liquidity-As of December 31, 2024 and 2023, the Foundation had \$55,038 and \$53,533 respectively, of financial assets available within one year to meet its cash needs to cover grants and administrative expenses.
+These assets include cash and cash equivalents of \$574 and \$242, short-term investments of \$54,431 and \$53,258 and other assets of \$33 as of December 31, 2024 and 2023.
 A portion of investments are subject to donor restrictions and are unavailable for general expenditure.
 Additionally, income from the investments held related to the contribution is also limited to the specified purposes and, therefore, is not available for general expenditure.